nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If true, the rendering subsystem will eagerly check for and report errors.
 This comes at some small performance cost, but can help catch problems.

     Default: `true` when compiled in `Debug` mode, `false` in `Release` mode.

+??? func "`#!cpp bool options::warnForInvalidValues`"

+    ##### warn for invalid values

+    If true, polyscope will give warnings when any added values are `inf` or `NaN`.
+Most (but not quite all) floating-point buffers of data such as vertex positions, scalar/color/vector quantities, etc are checked.

+    Default: `true`

 ??? func "`#!cpp int options::ssaaFactor`"